juanAT520/Connect-Four/README.md

 ## How it works?

-The program draws a matrix of characters, by default each index is filled of blank space.
+The program draws a matrix of characters, by default each index is filled of blank space.<br>
 When a player puts a disc in some of the columns the program checks if in that column can be placed another disc and if it can the blank space is changed by a character 'b' or 'R' depending of the red or blue player.
-After that the program update the remaining blank spaces in that column.
+After that the program update the remaining blank spaces in that column.<br>
 After each turn the program verifies all around if there are some four conected discs.